Typhoon Morakot: Taiwan

 A swollen river in Taitung County undermined 51 homes and swept them away into the Pacific, leaving numerous residents homeless.
 No people were in the homes when they collapsed into the river.
 In the famous Zhiben Hot Springs area, the six-story Jinshuai Hotel was destroyed when it collapsed into the Zhiben River after being undermined by flood waters.
 Several stores in front of the hotel were washed away days earlier as the river continued to overflow its banks and inundate nearby towns and cities.
 Running water in Tainan County to 280,000 was shut down as flood waters contaminated the local reservoir.
 Twenty bridges were destroyed due to the typhoon, with eight being on a Provincial Highway.
 Seven of those on a highway were in Kaohsiung or Pingtung.
 Additionally, at least 16 landslide dams were formed during the typhoon.
 Most of the damage done to railways are located in the south on the Pingtung, Taitung, and South Link lines.
 Also, the Alishan Forest Railway saw some serious damage.
-According to the Ministry of Education, 1,273 schools were affected by the typhoon, accumulating a loss of $1.87 billion NTD.
+According to the Ministry of Education, 1,273 schools were affected by the typhoon, accumulating a loss of NT$18.7 billion (US$568 million).
 The National Museum of Prehistory, National Science and Technology Museum, and Fonghuanggu Bird and Ecology Park were all damaged by the typhoon.

 According to statistics of the Morakot Post‐Disaster Reconstruction Council up to February 4, 2010, the disaster resulted in 677 deaths, 4 severely injured, and 22 missing persons, as well as an additional 25 bodies that were not identified: a total of 728 persons (cases).
-The record-breaking rains also caused catastrophic agricultural losses, with estimates reaching NT$9 billion (US$274 million).
+The record-breaking rains also caused catastrophic agricultural losses.
 At its peak, roughly 1.58 million were without power across the island and over 710,000 were without water pressure.
-Tourism losses due to the typhoon were estimated to be at least NT$800 million (US$24.4 million).
-The Council of Agriculture estimates that a total of NT$19.217 billion (US$605 million) was lost due to the typhoon, making it the second-costliest typhoon behind Typhoon Herb in 1996.
-Out of this, farms lost NT$12.9 billion, fisheries lost NT$4.7 billion, and livestock lost NT$1.6 billion.
+Tourism losses due to the typhoon were estimated to be at least NT$800 million (US$24.3 million).
+The Council of Agriculture estimates that a total of NT$19.2 billion (US$586 million) was lost due to the typhoon, making it the second-costliest typhoon behind Typhoon Herb in 1996.
+Out of this, farms lost NT$12.9 billion, fisheries lost NT$4.7 billion, and livestock lost NT$1.62 billion.

 However, Morakot also ended a month-long drought and replenished reservoirs enough to warrant an end to water rationing.
 Typhoon Morakot caused Zengwen Reservoir, which was originally short on water, to suddenly exceed capacity.
 In response to the excess water, the reservoir released over 100,000,000 liters of water, which is about 80% of the dam's total capacity.
 The release of water caused severe flooding along the Zengwen River; in Xiaobei Village in Madou Township, the water level reached a story high.